-On April 2, 2013 the plaintiffs filed a petition for review with the Supreme Court of the State of California requesting that the Supreme Court review the decision of the Court of Appeal of the State of California affirming the Superior Court's dismissal of the Proctor Litigation.
-Vishay opposed this petition.
-The Supreme Court denied the plaintiff's petition to review the case on June 12, 2013.
+On April 2, 2013 the plaintiffs filed a petition for review with the California Supreme Court requesting that the California Supreme Court review the decision of the Court of Appeal of the State of California.
+Vishay has opposed the request.
+The California Supreme Court has discretion to hear the case.